Syncano/syncano-node/docs/cookbook/web/deployment/create-project-template.md

 yarn add --dev syncano-template-project-my-template
 ```

-Now you will be able to find your template on the list of templates while executing `syncano-cli init` command.
+Now you will be able to find your template on the list of templates while executing `npx syncano-cli init` command.